lanqing30/MapReduce/README.txt

-a demo of map-reduce in golang.
+demo of map-reduce in golang.

+ref: mit-6.824